microsoft/fluentui/rfcs/react-components/convergence/slot-render-as.md

 }
 ```

+### Adoption Plan

+A render function on the `as` prop is a new feature, and does not require any changes to existing code.
+We can add this feature without needing to change existing uses of `children` as a render function.

-All existing support for `children` as a render function would still be included, for backwards compatibility.
+We will continue to support `children` as a render function, with a `console.warning` about deprecation.
+It will be removed in the next major release.

 ## Appendix A: Change the order of arguments